Prediction of Cross-Fitness for Adaptive Evolution to Different Environmental Conditions: Consequence of Phenotypic Dimensional Reduction: Discussion

 Thus far, we have discussed cross-fitness in the presence of phenotypic constraints.
 Another commonly adopted measure of relative changes by evolution and adaptation is cross-resistance $r(\boldsymbol{E^{(1)}},\boldsymbol{E^{(2)}})$, given by

-It is defined as cross-fitness minus the fitness of the pre-evolutionary cell because we are mostly concerned with the relative fitness changes as a result of adaptive evolution.
+It is defined as cross-fitness between $\boldsymbol{E^{(1)}}$ and $\boldsymbol{E^{(2)}}$ minus the fitness of the pre-evolutionary cell because we are mostly concerned with the relative fitness changes as a result of adaptive evolution.
 Therefore, even if the cross-fitness is symmetric, as in the present model, cross-resistance is not.
 We should note this point when applying the present theory to cross-resistance using Eq.(\ref{eq:cross_resistance}).
-Still, the present theory can be used to predict the cross-resistance (see Fig.\ref{fig:cross_resistance}) for an example of the correlation between cross-resistance and transcriptome cosine similarity.
+Still, the present theory can be used to predict the cross-resistance (see Fig.\ref{fig:cross_resistance}) for an example of the correlation between cross-resistance and transcriptome cosine-similarity.
+This quantity is usually used as a measure to quantify antibiotic resistance.
 This will be useful for experimental verification of the present theory.